Trade show meeting software

 The account exec who owned that customer could not make the trip.
 The knowledge of who attends that dinner, and why it mattered, walked out the door with him.

 We walked into the dinner.
 Standing outside was the main contact at our largest customer.
-The one person we needed to keep happy and who should of been invited to the dinner.
+The one person we needed to keep happy and who should have been invited to the dinner.
 Neither of us knew he was even in Amsterdam.

 It was not a scheduling failure.
 It was an institutional knowledge failure.
 The schedule said where.
 It did not carry who, or why, or the history behind the meeting.